cdapio/hydrator-plugins/core-plugins/docs/XMLReader-batchsource.md

 **tableName:** Table name to be used to keep track of processed file(s).
 (Macro-enabled)

 **tableExpiryPeriod:** Expiry period (days) for data in the table.
-Default is 30 days.
+Data will be persisted in the table if no expiry period is provided.
 Example: For tableExpiryPeriod = 30, data before 30 days get deleted from the table.
 (Macro-enabled)

 **temporaryFolder:** An existing HDFS folder path with read and write access for the current user;
 required for storing temporary files containing paths of the processed XML files.